OwenCochell/mctools/README.md

     WorldEdit: All commands for WorldEdit

- Much easier to read and process. mctools handles this operation automatically, so you don't have to. mctools also handels situations where content is sent in ChatObject notation, and can extract messages from the player sample list.
+ Much easier to read and process. mctools handles this operation automatically, so you don't have to. mctools also handles situations where content is sent in ChatObject notation, and can extract messages from the player sample list.

  To learn more about formatters, and how to create your own,